Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-When incorporating a company in India, the articles of association (AOA) serves as your company’s internal constitution.
-Along with the Memorandum of Association (MOA), it forms the foundational legal framework that governs how your business operates daily.
-This comprehensive guide explains everything startup founders, accountants, and SMEs need to know about articles of association in 2025.
+When incorporating a company in India, the Articles of Association (AOA) serve as your company’s internal constitution.
+Along with the Memorandum of Association (MOA), they collectively form the foundational legal framework that governs how your business operates on a day-to-day basis.
+In this comprehensive guide, you’ll learn everything that startup founders, accountants, and SMEs need to know about Articles of Association in 2026.

 What is Articles of Association?